DefGuard/docs/tutorials/standalone-package-based-installation.md

 You can now create on defguard admin panel new users and create for them an enrollment process.
 [Remote desktop activation](https://defguard.gitbook.io/defguard/help/remote-desktop-activation)

 Enrollment process page in the example above should be on `http://localhost:8080`.
-You can modify enrollment configuration by changing those variables [Enrollment configuration](https://defguard.gitbook.io/defguard/admin-and-features/setting-up-your-instance/configuration#enrollment-configuration).
+You can modify enrollment configuration by changing those variables in your env file - [Enrollment configuration](https://defguard.gitbook.io/defguard/admin-and-features/setting-up-your-instance/configuration#enrollment-configuration).